 - Add the vinegar and cook down for 5 minutes.

-- Add the maple syrup, stock, ham, and kosher salt to the pot.
+- Add the maple or sorghum syrup, stock, ham, and kosher salt to the pot.
 Cook over medium heat stirring occasionally until stock is just about gone and collards are tender.

 Disclosure: Amazon links are affiliate links.
 A commission may be earned from a referred sale to their website.